 A: There are three scenarios in which we cancel requests:

-- In order to preserve energy, we cancel any request that isn’t pushing changes to the server when the app is sent to the background.
+- To preserve energy, we cancel any request that isn’t pushing changes to the server when the app is sent to the background.
 Requests that push changes are generally allowed to complete.

-- We cancel any ongoing request for a
+- We cancel any ongoing request for an

 Q: Is there anything I can do about it?

-A: Apart from filing a bug report with Apple, unfortunately there is nothing you can do.
+A: Apart from filing a bug report with Apple, unfortunately there’s nothing you can do.